TritonDataCenter/manatee-state-machine/README.md

 **Events**:

-* `init`: emitted when the interface is ready
+* `init`: emitted when the interface is ready with a boolean indicating whether postgres is running
-* `caughtUp`: emitted after postgres has been started and is configured for synchronous replication from an upstream source *and* the local WAL has caught up to the upstream and synchronous replication has been engaged.